Towards a unified user modeling language for engineering human centered AI systems: Proof of concept: Automatic conversational agent personalization

-Once this sub-prompt ready, we embed it into an LLM's context information.
+Once this sub-prompt is ready, it is automatically embedded into an LLM's context information.
 In our case, we used OpenAI's\footnote{https://openai.com/} GPT-4o-mini model due to its current reputation as one of the most performant LLM \cite{white2024livebenchchallengingcontaminationfreellm}.
 Using OpenAI's API\footnote{https://platform.openai.com/docs/overview}, one can set context information at the system level, leading to an improved upholding of defined context rules.

 Finally, the web application updates its layout to indicate that the user is now interacting with a personalized LLM.

-As an example, Figures \ref{fig:image2} and \ref{fig:image3} contain a comparison of the same question being asked to GPT-4o-mini with different user models stored in its context.
-Specifically, we asked the LLM for recommendations about exercises aimed at muscle gain, with a limitation of 3 sentences.
+As an example, Figure \ref{fig:frontendchat} shows the initial web application and an example interaction with GPT-4o-mini, whereas Figures \ref{fig:image2} and \ref{fig:image3} contain a comparison of the same question being asked with different user models stored in its context.
+Specifically, we prompted the LLM to generate exercise recommendations for muscle gain, constrained to three sentences, reflecting the use case of an AI coach providing beginner-friendly gym advice while considering the user's profile.
 We notice an adapted response based on the user's age or disability, showcasing the LLM's capabilities to adapt its responses based on the given combination of prompt and user model.
+We argue that in this simple example, the personalized messages improve the user experience for the given profiles.
+Naturally, a user study would be necessary to confirm this.
+Such a study could consist of showing the default and personalized responses and letting participants evaluate their preferred answer.